 5. Finally, all that is left to do is to fix the newly upholstered tea towel footstool to the base.

-I still have quite a stash of vintage tea towels and I can reupholster some of my dining room chairs with them using this same method.
+I still have quite a stash of vintage tea towels and I used another map one to upcycle my dining chairs with.
 Just like I did with my denim patchwork chairs.

 Reupholster A Footstool with A Tea Towel